-This formula tests that the data format of a percentage fact is below 100 per cent.
+This formula tests that the data format of a percentage fact is below 100 per cent and above -100 per cent.
 The percentage-warning formula has the value assertion ID attribute 'percentage' within the formula linkbase.

 All percentage validations are stored in the following physical files: